 Kenilworth’s accessible customer service standards are available upon request.
 Please reply to email@example.com to receive a current copy of our standards.

-Kenilworth regards information gathered in the course of producing and distributing our magazines and their corresponding websites as proprietary, and not to be shared with companies other than those required to ensure the timely and accurate distribution of its magazines and/or additional information that it feels may be of interest to our readers.
+Kenilworth is dedicated to ensuring the personal information under our care and control is managed in a responsible manner.
+Kenilworth regards information gathered in the course of producing and distributing our magazines and electronic newsletters (e-newsletters), and in the administration of our websites, as proprietary.
+Therefore, unless you specifically authorize us to do otherwise, we will not share such information with companies other than those required to ensure the timely and accurate distribution of those magazines, e-newsletters and/or additional information that we feel may be of interest to our readers.
 We are committed to the following principles:

-The President of Information Technology is the designated Privacy Officer for Kenilworth.
+The Director of Finance & Operations is the designated Privacy Officer for Kenilworth.
 He is responsible for ensuring the principles of this policy are adhered to.
 You may contact him at firstname.lastname@example.org with any questions regarding this policy.

 II.
 Purpose of Data Collection

-Kenilworth collects a very limited amount of information from its subscribers.
-This data includes name, title/position, business name and address, telephone and fax numbers, e-mail and website address (where applicable).
-This is for the purpose of managing our circulation databases in order to facilitate the mailing of the magazines to subscribers.
+Kenilworth requests a limited amount of information from its subscribers and/or registered website users (users).
+This data may include name, title/position, business name and address, telephone and fax numbers, e-mail and website address (where applicable).
+This is for the purpose of managing our circulation databases in order to facilitate the mailing of the magazines to subscribers and/or users and/or to allow them to participate in various website offerings (including contests and/or surveys).

 a) To determine if the person supplying the information qualifies for a controlled (free) subscription to a magazine (based upon professional services or industry affiliation).